YourAverageMo/fullstack-grocery-store-pos/README.md

 The database is using SQLite and also SQLite3 library in python.
 For viewing, managing, and editing the database it was mostly done within the free VSCode extension SQLite3 Editor.
 I highly HIGHLY recommend this extension.
 Link 👇🏽
 https://marketplace.visualstudio.com/items?itemName=yy0931.vscode-sqlite3-editor

+For reference, to see the SQL queries that i used throughout the project you can check out app > db > schema.sql and app > db > queries.py.
+The later is a py file made purely for readability in the ORM (products_dao).

 Here is a simple overview on the data flow:

 ![Database Design Simple](./readme_assets/db_diagram_simple.png)